zerosign/presto/README_td.md

 $ git checkout -b "xyz-new-function"
 ```

-3. (a) if your changes consit of a few simple commits, cherry-pick them from the "master" branch:
+3-a) if your changes consit of a few simple commits, cherry-pick them from `master` branch:

 ```sh
 $ git cherry-pick <commit id 1>
 $ git cherry-pick <commit id 2>
 ```

-4. (b) otherwise, create a patch using git-diff and apply it
+3-b) otherwise, create a patch using git-diff and apply it

 ```sh
 $ git diff facebook...master presto-path/to/changed/file1 presto-path/to/changed/file2 > changes.patch